armanulalam/2022-T-20-Cricket-Tournament-Analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. Download the Chrome Webdriver.
-4. Run the scrpers/batsmans_scraper.py and scrpers/bowlers_scraper.py to scrape the necessary data from the website or Download the two files from data/batsman/batsman_summary_scraped.csv and data/bowlers/bowler_summary_scraped.csv
+5. Run the scrpers/batsmans_scraper.py and scrpers/bowlers_scraper.py to scrape the necessary data from the website or Download the two files from data/batsman/batsman_summary_scraped.csv and data/bowlers/bowler_summary_scraped.csv
    ```bash
    python scrapers/batsmans_scraper.py
    ```
    ```bash
    python scrapers/bowlers_scraper.py
    ```
-5. Run dat_preprocessing.ipynb file in jupyter notebook to preprocess,manipulate and transform the dataset which you found in data/batsman/batsman_summary_preprocessed.csv and data/bowlers/bowler_summary_preprocessed.csv
+6. Run dat_preprocessing.ipynb file in jupyter notebook to preprocess,manipulate and transform the dataset which you found in data/batsman/batsman_summary_preprocessed.csv and data/bowlers/bowler_summary_preprocessed.csv
-6. Analysis the data through Tableau Public Dashboard based on the batsman_summary_preprocessed.csv and bowler_summary_preprocessed.csv
+7. Analysis the data through Tableau Public Dashboard based on the batsman_summary_preprocessed.csv and bowler_summary_preprocessed.csv